alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

     - Use this password to log into https://portal.azure.com as the user `admin@<custom domain>`.
 You will either need to log out of your existing account or open an incognito/private browsing window.
     - When prompted to change your password on first login:
       - Look in the KeyVault under the `RG_SHM_SECRETS` resource group in the management subscription.
-      - There should be a secret there called `shm-aad-admin-password`
+      - There should be a secret there called `shm-<shmId>-aad-admin-password`
       - Use this as the new password
       - If you are prompted to associate a phone number and email address with the account - do so.
     - Once you have set your password and logged in you can administer the Azure Active Directory with this user by selecting `Azure Active Directory` in the left hand sidebar